deployKF/deployKF/README.md

 - deployKF supports the top [ML & Data tools](https://www.deploykf.org/reference/tools/) from both Kubeflow, and other projects
 - deployKF has a Helm-like interface, with central [values (configs)](https://www.deploykf.org/reference/deploykf-values/) for configuring all aspects of the deployment (no need to edit Kubernetes YAML directly)
-- deployKF does NOT install resources into your cluster, instead it generates [Argo CD Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) which you apply to your cluster and then [sync with the Argo CD UI](https://argo-cd.readthedocs.io/en/stable/getting_started/#syncing-via-ui)
+- deployKF does NOT install resources into your cluster, instead it generates [ArgoCD Applications](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#applications) which you apply to your cluster and then [sync with the ArgoCD UI](https://argo-cd.readthedocs.io/en/stable/getting_started/#syncing-via-ui)

 ### What tools does deployKF support?